-Senior Resources » 5 Practical Ways Retirees Can Save Money on Gas This Summer
+Senior Resources » 5 Practical Ways to Save Money on Gas This Summer

-5 Practical Ways Retirees Can Save Money on Gas This Summer
+5 Practical Ways to Save Money on Gas This Summer

-Retirement is supposed to be a time of relaxation and enjoyment, but for many retirees living on a fixed income, budgeting and penny-pinching become a daily routine.
-With gas prices fluctuating constantly, it can be difficult to budget for this expense, in particular!
+With gas prices fluctuating constantly, it can be difficult to budget for this expense.
 Luckily, we have some thrifty tips for that!
-Whether you’re traveling to visit family or running errands around town, these simple tips can help you stretch your dollars and minimize the impact of rising gas prices on your retirement budget.
+Whether you’re traveling to visit family or just running errands around town, these simple tips can help you stretch your dollars and minimize the impact of rising gas prices on your retirement budget.

 Advertisement.